A beautiful breakfast quiche using Hatch Chile Peppers and Bacon. Cheesy, easy and crowd pleasing.

 Preheat oven to 350°F.

-Unfold pie crust and gently press crust into 9-inch deep dish plate.
+Gently press homemade pie crust into 9-inch deep dish plate.

 Cook bacon in large skillet over medium heat until brown.
 Pat with paper towels to remove excess grease.
 Crumble bacon.

 Sprinkle bacon, Hatch chiles onions over the pie crust.
 Add the cheese cubes.